AHeroicLlama/Mappalachia/Docs/Developer/IconExtraction.md

 Press 'extract' and select any temporary output folder.
 BAE should extract 100+ SWF files.<br/>

 ## Extracting SVG sprites from the SWF
-In your files extracted from BAE, under the `interface` folder, find the file `mapmarkerslibrary.swf`.
-Open this file with JPEXS.
+In your files extracted from BAE, under the `interface` folder, find and open the file `mapmarkerslibrary.swf` with JPEXS.<br/>
+Ensure you open `mapmarkerslibrary.swf`, not the similarly named `mapmarkerlibrary.swf`.<br/>
 Some questions may appear, select 'Yes to all'.<br/>
 In JPEXS, on the left hand side displaying the contents of `mapmarkerslibrary.swf`, select the `sprites` folder.<br/>
 Under File > Export, select 'Export selection'.
 Ensure the file type is set as SVG, and the zoom is at 100%.<br/>
 Press OK and select the output location inside the cloned repository at `MapIconProcessor\extract\`.<br/>